johnnyshankman/itunes-library-xml-to-spotify-migrator/readme.md

 iTunes library parsing is provided by [itunes-data from shawnbot](https://github.com/shawnbot/itunes-data).

 Spotify search and playlist additions are automated using the [Spotify Web API](https://developer.spotify.com/documentation/web-api), after using [Spotify's Implicit Grant OAuth](https://developer.spotify.com/documentation/web-api/tutorials/implicit-flow) flow to log you in.
-The only reason for this OAuth flow is so that the tool can get permission to add songs to the playlist you provide.
+The only reason for this OAuth flow is so this tool has permission to add songs to any playlist you provide.

 ## Setup